itsmeshreya15/FSToken/README.md

-Certainly!
-Here’s a refined version of the README for the `FSToken` repository, excluding contact details and focusing on essential and detailed information:
+Here’s the complete README with the updated "Example Usage" section, including Solidity code snippets for interacting with the contract:

 ---